joeycumines/propertyobject.js/README.md

 #### is.*
 Any validator string starting with is. will automatically be run on https://github.com/arasatasaygin/is.js config methods are, for obvious reasons, excluded from this.
 These will still fail to set if the method doesn't exist.
-The method signature in the validation string will be run with with the new value as the only parameter, for that reason the is.all.* and is.any.* interfaces may not work correctly.
+The method signature in the validator string will be run with with the new value as the only parameter, for that reason the is.all.* and is.any.* interfaces may not work correctly.

 #### Accessing